 IV.
 Data Sharing

 Subject to the above Client Authorization to Disclose Information requirements and the parameters set forth in Appendix A, Agency’s client information will be shared with other participating agencies, or programs within a participating agency.
 A current list of participating agencies and the programs they deliver is available at www.mainehmis.org.
 See Appendix B for a list of programs and their acronyms.
-Notwithstanding the foregoing, Client information entered by Milestone Recovery or any runaway and homeless program may not be viewed by Agency or any other participating agency.
+Notwithstanding the foregoing, Client information entered by Milestone Recovery, Shaw House, New Beginnings (not including 169 Holland Street), Preble Street (only Joe Kreisler Teen Shelter or youth related project) may not be viewed by Agency or any other participating agency.

 V. Other Terms and Conditions